Biblical Moments with Frank King

 Monday Jul 15, 2024

 This episode addresses the importance of waiting on the Lord.
 We know that waiting is not a popular subject these days.
 We live in a fast-paced, digital age; and we don’t like waiting.
-But when it comes to our dealings with God, we have to flow with His timing.
+But when it comes to our dealings with God, we must flow with His timing.
 Our failure to do so can cause us to miss out on receiving from God.

 The question is, in the end, what do you want your outcome to be?
 Do you want the product of doing things your way or the product of cooperating with God’s timing?
 It behooves us to choose the latter.
 It’s never a good thing to get ahead of God.
-Duration 15:05

 Monday Jun 24, 2024